Kanabanarama/esp-ifttt-doorbell/README.md

 By opening http://klingel you get to the dashboard that lets you open the door by pressing a button in the served dashboard page. (remotely -coming soon-, http://buymeacoffee.com/kanabanarama :) )

+By opening http://klingel/update you can start an OTA update if a new firmware is available.

+In Access point mode, by opening http://klingel/connect you can start WPS setup without a hardware button (e.g. on a WeMos).

 When the connected esp-doorbell is receiving a signal or an inverted signal on the configured pin, it will send a trigger request to an IFTTT event where you can throw in all the evil automation manifestations of your choosing.
 For example your cellphone could ring by combining [Maker Hooks](https://ifttt.com/maker_webhooks) with [VoipCalls](https://ifttt.com/voip_calls).

 TLDR;